parallaxinc/PropWare/About.md

 you (including downloading dependencies) and CMake gives you a wonderfully easy way to build your binaries.
 If you are an Eclipse user, CMake provides a simple command that will generate an Eclipse project for you (no need for a special Propeller plugin!).
-When JetBrain's releases their new C++ IDE ([CLion](http://blog.jetbrains.com/objc/2014/02/jetbrains-c-ide-status-update-and-video-report/)), it will support CMake out-of-the-box and PropWare will be ready for it (I am currently using the EAP version).
+JetBrains' new C++ IDE, ([CLion](http://blog.jetbrains.com/objc/2014/02/jetbrains-c-ide-status-update-and-video-report/)), supports CMake out-of-the-box and is the recommended tool for use PropWare applications.

 ### Key Features
 * More C++ for the Propeller!